StinkyDubeau/dubeau-dot-org/dev/Scratch.md

     id: "eaklfjajkweb",
     nick: "nickname",
     dob: Date(),
+    colour: "#0f8f3f",
     peerID: "askjehawejkfawef" (Just incase I need this down the road.
-Not sure if I will.)
+Not sure if I will.), }
-}

 // A room: